virtualit786/assignment/README.md

 I have used mostly gitflow process on projects that allow it, but due to shortage of time, did not opted for this small assignemnt.

 ## Docker
+The application is dockerized.
+Env variables are defined in docker-compose.yml file.
+Better solution would have been to use dotenv.
+Docker is currently setup for dev mode only.
+Better solution would have been to define the environment bassed docker-compose.
-The application is dockerized and to run the application (react client, nodejs api server, postgresql database and mail server mailcatcher), from the root folder, run
+To run the application (react client, nodejs api server, postgresql database and mail server mailcatcher), from the root folder, run

 ```
 docker-compose up